 These stats are average results figures from each of the games commissioned by our clients in 2017/2018.
-We’ll aim to update these regularly to provide you with the most accurate figures.
+We’ll aim to update these at the end of each year to provide you with the most accurate figures.

 - On average, Conga game sessions* tend last almost 14 minutes.

 - Total engagement times range between 13 minutes and 1 hour 24 minutes(!), averaging out at just under 38** minutes per player.